 At the age of 3, my mother enrolled me in dance classes at a small studio called Footworks Dance Studio on the south side of Chicago.
 Like most mothers, she thought this would be a fun, cute activity for her daughter.
 What it evolved into she never imagined.
 I attended classes every Saturday during the school year.
-This small family friendly studio is where I got my start and learned the very basic techniques and elements of dance.
+This small family-friendly studio is where I got my start and learned the very basic techniques and elements of dance.
 There, Auntie Toni, as we all lovingly called her, introduced young and energetic brown girls to different techniques and styles of dance.
 She put us onstage in wonderful costumes to perform beautifully choreographed pieces for our family and friends.
 These Saturdays gave me and other young brown girls the discipline and confidence I have today.
 I proudly give credit to Auntie Toni because she is still teaching young brown girls today at her studio 20 years later.
 Every year, my mom would ask me if I wanted to return and I would excitedly say yes!
 Each year, dance became more and more important in my life.
 By the age of 9, I began training professionally.
 My mother saw my seriousness, determination, and passion for dance grow, so she started enrolling me in summer intensives and different classes during the school year.
 It was during this time that I started to get noticed and dance teachers would tell my mom they noticed something in me and that I should keep training.
 So I continued to train at different dance studios.
 Shortly after my mom enrolled me into a performing arts elementary school where I had dance, drama, art, and music.
-It was the best of both of worlds.
+It was the best of both worlds.

 By my eighth-grade year, I knew positively that dance was going to be my career, so I auditioned for a performing arts high school called Chicago High School for the Arts (ChiArts).
 I was accepted into the Dance Conservatory Arts Program.
 I trained five days a week—academics in the morning, then dance in the evening, continuing to train at my dance studio after school and on the weekends.
-I started to do more summer intensive trainings, traveling to different states and dancing at different studios.
+I started to do more summer intensive training, traveling to different states and dancing at different studios.
 After high school, I pursued my dream of training in New York at my dream place, the Alvin Ailey American Dance Theater, in the pre-professional training program where I am currently in the certificate program.
 When I first started dancing, I was introduced to many dance techniques and styles.
 My love was for ballet, contemporary dance, and Horton technique.
 What made me love ballet so much is the discipline, and being able to perform on stage in full attire.
 It was beautiful to see African American ballerina Misty Copeland.
 I admired her elegance and drive to become a principal ballerina.
 Like most young brown girls, I wanted to be like her and her story inspired me to keep going and work at my goals.

 On Overcoming Beauty Standards as a Black Ballerina